Hot on the heels of a massive price hike, Fujifilm announces a shortage of 120 slide film

 The above three films are impacted by the announcement.
 Fujifilm

-Sorry Fujifilm shooters, more bad news: Hot on the heels of a hefty price hike announcement, the brand has revealed an impending Medium Format slide film shortage caused by supply chain constraints. -reversal film enthusiasts will have to hang tight, stock , and practice patience as the brand’s 120 format film is projected to be in short supply for the foreseeable future.
+Sorry Fujifilm film shooters, more bad news: on the heels of a hefty price hike announcement, the brand has revealed an impending slide film shortage caused by supply chain constraints.
+Color-reversal film enthusiasts will have to hang tight, stock up, and as the brand’s 120 format film is projected to be in short supply for the foreseeable future.

 Affected films